Skip to main content

 (?s)^(?=.*\*\s+\[done|skipped\]).*$

-11. Click Publish draft to save the changes.
+7. Click Update workflow to save the changes.

 Troubleshooting Validators

-Checklist for Jira uses issue entity properties to provide the following features:
+Checklists for Jira uses work item entity properties to provide the following features:

-Therefore, the Checklist must be able to set issue entity properties.
+Therefore, the Checklist must be able to set work item entity properties.
 This is enabled by default.
-However, if a jira.permission.* workflow property has been set on a workflow step, Issue Checklist may not be able to set issue entity property.
+However, if a jira.permission.* workflow property has been set on a workflow step, Checklists may not be able to set issue entity property.

-For example, the following property will prevent Checklist from setting issue properties, and features listed above won't work correctly:
+For example, the following property will prevent Checklists from setting work item properties, and features listed above won't work correctly:

-Removing the jira.permission.* workflow property and using the standard Jira permissions to control who can edit the issue will allow the Checklist functions to work.
+Removing the jira.permission.* workflow property and using the standard Jira permissions to control who can edit the work item will allow the Checklist functions to work.

 JavaScript errors detected